Maxim-Markov/Maxim-Markov/README.md

 ### Hi everyone 👋

 My name is Maxim Markov.
-I am a Java Developer.
-Living in Saint-Petersburg, nowadays studying in ITMO University up to the March,2022.
-My hobby is Android development and motocross.
+I am a Java developer.
+The main direction is Web development on Spring MVS.
+I live in Saint-Petersburg and I am currently completing a master's degree at ITMO University.
+My hobbies are Android development and motocross.

 Just for testing purposes
 ![](https://img.shields.io/badge/Code-Java-informational?style=flat&logo=java&logoColor=white&color=2bbc8a)